Maritime tribunal rejects Italy's call for India to free marines

 The Indian government wants Indian courts to try the case.

-The Hamburg court decided by 15 judges' votes to six that Italy and India should suspend all proceedings which might aggravate the dispute until the arbitration tribunal rules on the issue.
+The court decided by 15 judges' votes to six that Italy and India should suspend all proceedings which might aggravate or extend the dispute until the arbitration tribunal rules on the issue, tribunal president Judge Vladimir Golitsyn said in the ruling.

-Putting a positive spin on the move, Italian Foreign Minister Paolo Gentiloni said it was "a useful decision" that the destiny of the marines was no longer in India's hands.

-"It will be international arbitration that judges this question," he told reporters.

-However, Infrastructure Minister Graziano Delrio, said Rome had wanted to see Girone sent home.
-"Italy hoped for something different," he said.

 Italy and India must submit an initial report to the Arbitration Tribunal on Sept.
-24. No date has yet been set for it to begin hearings.
+24. No date has yet been set for the tribunal to begin hearings.

+The marines, part of a military team on anti-pirate duty protecting the Italian oil tanker Enrica Lexie in 2012, say they mistook Indian fishermen for pirates and fired warning shots.
+Two fishermen were killed.

+Marines Massimiliano Latorre and Salvatore Girone have been in legal limbo since their arrest in February 2012.
+Girone is in India but Latorre is in Italy after India allowed him to return home temporarily for medical treatment.

 The fallout from the arrest of the marines has damaged wider relations between Italy and India, contributing to the collapse of a European Union-India summit planned during Prime Minister Narendra Modi's visit to France and Germany this spring.